 Car crashes are the leading cause of death among 16- to 19-year-olds.
-That’s why the Auto Club places a high priority on providing effective teen traffic safety and educational programs such as:
+That’s why the Auto Club places a high priority on providing effective teen traffic safety and educational programs.
+With more than 100 years of experience supporting motorists, we can help you coach your teen driver on safe driving habits and prepare them for the road ahead.

 The Auto Club cares about the safety of your teen and we want to help you prepare your teen for the dangers of driving.
 That's why we have developed a premier research-based curriculum focused on teen driver safety taught by instructors who are all AAA-trained and state-licensed.